2000222/2000222/README.md

 - 🔭 Studying Automation and Artificial Intelligence.
 (Senior Student)
 - 🌱 Computer Vision and Robotics lover & researcher.
-- 🤔 Looking for help with new ideas for AI research.
+- ✨ Looking for help with new ideas for AI projects.
+- 😄 Soon I'll start my Ph.D. study in a top world-class university.
+- 💬 Fighting everyday and create our fantastic future!